mr-mapache/drop-connect/README.md

 where $p$ is the probability of the Bernoulli distribution.

 Again, a single distribution is not enough, so a different distribution must be chosen for each example, and the output of the DropConnect layer should, as the paper suggests, be averaged only after the activation function.

+So for models with dropconnect, batch average should be applied after the activation function.